Solano County, California: History

 Travis Air Force Base is located just east of Fairfield.
+Between 2017 and 2023, California Forever purchased over 50,000 acres of land in the county for an estimated $900 million to develop a new city.

 Region

 Solano County is the easternmost county of the North Bay.
 As such, it is sometimes reported by news agencies as being in the East Bay.
 Additionally, a portion of the county extends into the Sacramento Valley, geographically.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 906 sqmi, of which 84 sqmi, comprising 9.3%, are covered by water.

-Solano County has several inactive cinnabar mines, including the Hastings Mine and St. John's Mine, both of which are subject to ongoing mercury monitoring.
-These mines were worked in the first half of the twentieth century.
+Solano County had several cinnabar mines that operated in the first half of the 20th century, including the Hastings Mine and St. John's Mine.